 One of the best ways to reduce your exposure to artificial light is to bring in more natural light, so you can turn off or dim other light sources.
 If possible, sit closer to a window at work.
 Open your blinds, get outside (with sunglasses) and allow more sunshine in with its full spectrum of light to help balance and reduce your need for electric lights.

 A note about blinds.
 For many people with light sensitivity, scattered or high-contrast patterns can be a trigger.
 Light shining through partially-open blinds may fall into that category for you.
 This is part of the reason why you might be better off to open them all the way.

 It might seem counterintuitive to increase your light exposure at all.
 However, you definitely need some light in your life to avoid dark adapting your eyes and making your problem worse.
 This is why it’s a bad idea to wear sunglasses indoors.

 If you can handle it, try keeping the lights on at a dimmer level.
 Over time, try increasing that light little by little until you reach your limit.
 It’s a process of trial and error, and some days might be better than others.
-But especially with the help of your migraine glasses, you might find yourself better equipped to handle brighter light with gradual, incremental increases.
+But especially with the help of your photophobia glasses, you might find yourself better equipped to handle brighter light with gradual, incremental increases.

 Protect Your Eyes from the Sun